NVIDIA/DL4AGX/AV-Solutions/uniad-trt/README.md

 This repo demonstrates how to deploy UniAD on NVIDIA Drive Orin platform using TensorRT.
 Specifically, we trained a tiny version of UniAD (`UniAD-tiny`) and provide step by step workflow including model training, ONNX model export, and inference with a sample C++ application.

+## News
+- `[2025/02/27]` Inference application for TensorRT 10 with TensorRT::enqueueV3 is released.

 ## Table of Contents
 1. [Getting Started](#start)
    - [Project Setup](#proj_setup)